nafisama/nafisama/README.md

 - 👋 Hi, I’m Nafisa Maryam
 - 👀 I’m interested in Embedded Systems and OOP.
-- 🌱 I’m currently learning to build Apps using Flutter.
+- 🌱 I’m currently learning to build Apps using Flutter and ML.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any OOP based projects.
 - 📫 How to reach me nafisama@udel.edu

 <!---